jimasuen/lnbits-api-library-php/README.md

 # lnbits-api-library-php
-LNbits api library written in php
+LNbits api library written in php.
+(Work in progress)